 In my Investor Profile Series, I use a question & answer format to share the stories of actual real estate investors at different stages of their investing careers.

 Today’s investor profile is with Robert Leonard, a 25-year-old dad, house hacker, and rental property owner.
-And oh yeah, he also has a full-time job as an accounting and finance professional and a “side” hustle as the host of 2 awesome podcasts (Real Estate Investing and Millennial Investing on the popular Investors Podcast Network).
+And oh yeah, he also has a full-time job as an accounting and finance professional and a “side” hustle as the host of 2 awesome podcasts (Real Estate Investing and Millennial Investing on the popular Investors Podcast Network). *Update 2022 – He also wrote a book about House Hacking.

 In the podcast interview, you’ll learn how Robert and I recommend applying the investment principles of Warren Buffett and value investing to real estate.
 And in both the written and podcast interview, we also go step-by-step through his journey to 6 real estate deals, including a live-in-flip, house hack, and long-distance rental property.